 If you are using the same tag on multiple posts, you might not be seeing the results you want.
 New followers may notice you because they are not searching for the tags you are using in your posts.
 To keep your posts fresh, use a variety of tags.

-Make a list of hashtags you use to see how well they are performing in your Instagram analytics.
+Make a list of hashtags you use to see how well they perform in your Instagram analytics.

 How To Optimize Hashtags On Instagram Posts